Don't Make Me Over (song): Sybil version

 In 1987, American singer Sybil included a dance cover of the song on her 1987 debut album, Let Yourself Go.
 At the time, the song was not released as a single in its own right from the album.

 However, in July 1989, Next Plateau Records released a remixed version of the song as the second single from Sybil's second album, Sybil (1989).
 This version reached number 20 on the US Billboard Hot 100, becoming Sybil's highest-charting Hot 100 song in the US, and peaked at number two on the Billboard Hot Black Singles chart.
 The song received a gold certification from the Recording Industry Association of America (RIAA).
 This version also peaked at number one in New Zealand for four weeks and became a UK hit, reaching number 19 on the UK Singles Chart.

 Critical reception

-Bill Coleman from Billboard described Sybil's cover as a "spirited Soul II Soul-ish rendition of the Dionne Warwick classic [that] has smash written all over it".
+Bill Coleman from Billboard magazine described Sybil's cover as a "spirited Soul II Soul-ish rendition of the Dionne Warwick classic [that] has smash written all over it".
 In a retrospective review, Pop Rescue stated that it has a beat that musically reminds of "a hybrid" of Soul II Soul's "Keep On Movin'" and Take That's "Pray", calling it "mellow and soulful".
 Miranda Sawyer from Smash Hits noted "the swoony dance wisples" of the song.
 David Keeps from Spin felt Sybil "seems to be emerging as the Dionne Warwick of the Soul II Soul generation", remarking her "achingly sexy conga-strings-and-coos" version of "Don't Make Me Over".